 Under the terms of our Convertible Notes, a holder of Convertible Notes may require the Company to repurchase some or all of the holder's Convertible Notes for cash upon the occurrence of a fundamental change as defined in the indenture and on each of June 1, 2015, 2018, 2023, 2028 and 2033 at a price equal to 100% of the accreted principal amount of the Convertible Notes being repurchased, plus accrued and unpaid interest, if any, in each case.
-Additionally, in the event that holders are permitted to convert their Convertible Notes at their option on any day prior to the close of business on the scheduled trading day immediately preceding March 1, 2015, because (1) during the five business-day period after any five consecutive trading day period (the "measurement period") in which the price per \$1,000 in original principal amount of the Convertible Notes for each trading day of the measurement period was less than 98% of the product of the "last reported sale price" (as defined in the indenture governing the Convertible Notes) of the Company's common stock and the applicable conversion rate for the Company's common stock for 20 or more trading days in a period of 30 consecutive trading day of the immediately preceding calendar quarter after the calendar quarter ending June 30, 2008 (and only during such quarter), if the last reported sale price of the Company's common stock for 20 or more trading days in a period of 30 consecutive trading days ending on the last trading day of the immediately preceding calendar quarter; or (3) upon the occurrence of specified corporate events, the Company may settle conversions (a) entirely in shares of its common stock, (b) entirely in cash, or (c) in cash for the accreted principal amount.
+Additionally, in the event that holders are permitted to convert their Convertible Notes at their option on any day prior to the close of business on the scheduled trading day immediately preceding March 1, 2015, because (1) during the five business-day period after any five consecutive trading day period (the "measurement period") in which the price per \$1,000 in original principal amount of the Convertible Notes for each trading day of the measurement period was less than 98% of the product of the "last reported sale price" (as defined in the indenture governing the Convertible Notes) of the Company's common stock and the applicable conversion rate for the Convertible Notes for such day; (2) during any calendar quarter after the calendar quarter ending June 30, 2008 (and only during such quarter), if the last reported sale price of the Company's common stock for 20 or more trading days in a period of 30 consecutive trading days of the immediately preceding calendar quarter exceeds 130% of the applicable conversion price in effect on the last trading day of the immediately preceding calendar quarter exceeds 130% of the applicable conversions (a) entirely in shares of its common stock, (b) entirely in cash, or (c) in cash for the accreted principal amount of the Convertible Notes and shares of its common stock, for the excees, if any, of the conversion value above the accreted principal amount.
 As of December 29, 2013, the Company has \$172.5 million of Convertible Notes outstanding, and the Convertible Notes have become convertible through March 31, 2014.